InstituteforDiseaseModeling/historymatching/docs/data_frames.rst

 modeled observation.

-The MatchedFrame_ consists of a `observation_id_a` column which is the `observation_id` of the actual observation, as listed in a TimeObservationsFrame_ or SummaryObservationsFrame_.
+The MatchedFrame_ consists of a `observation_id_a` column which is the `observation_id` of the actual observation, as listed in an ObservationsFrame_.
 The actual observation is associated with a `value` and its `stdev` as produced by the simulation.
 The simulation might have run multiple times, as indicated by the `replicate` column.
 The simulation may also have been run for different parameters, as indicated by the `param_id` column which refers to the eponymous column in a ParameterSamplesFrame_.